Social Policy Association

 No 10: Where next for foodbank use?

 by Kayleigh Garthwaite Tuesday 28 November was the launch of the London Evening Standard’s Christmas appeal, ‘Help a Hungry Child’.
-Pages 8, 9, 10 and 11 were devoted to the issue.
-The Felix Project is […]
+Pages 8, 9, 10 and […]

 Microfinance is an example of a social innovation that has benefitted many people around the world.